FlexW/tedit/README.md

 # Tedit - Terminal Text Editor

 This is a simple terminal text editor, that I have written to get a bit used to C++.
+It displays line numbers and can open multiple files at the same time.

 ## Build
 On Ubuntu: